OlisaPaul/background-job/background-job-processing-system/README.md

 - **Database**: SQLite by default (change in `settings.py` for PostgreSQL)
 - **Job Types**: Defined in `jobs/models.py` as `JOB_TYPE_CHOICES`
 - **API**: Powered by Django REST Framework

+## File Uploads (S3)

+- To upload a file to S3, use the endpoint:
+  - `POST /api/jobs/upload-file/`
+  - Use the DRF web UI or a tool like Postman.
+  - Fields:
+    - `file`: The file to upload (max 10 MB)
+    - `file_name`: The name to use in S3
+    - `priority`: (optional) Job priority
+    - `max_retries`: (optional) Max retries
+- The file is saved temporarily to disk, then uploaded to S3 in the background by Celery.
+The file is not stored in the database.
+- The job result will include a `file_url` with a direct link to the uploaded file.

 ## Environment Variables